motazsaad/split-waw-arabic/README.md

 # split-waw-arabic
-Separate the conjunction Waw in Arabic text
+Separate the conjunction Waw from Arabic words

 ## Main Advantage
 This program helps to normalize Arabic text and reduce word's variations.